vcheeney/Votify/README.md

 git clone git@github.com:vcheeney/voting-platform.git
 ```

-Then, continue on with the following instructions to setup and configure each part of the project.
+Then, continue with the following instructions to set up and configure each part of the project.

 > **TIP: Quick Setup**
 >